 I spent the last week hunting a loner carp in a small mill pond.
-It escaped me time after time, spooked or simply unwilling to eat my flies.
+It escaped me time after time, spooked or was simply unwilling to eat my flies.
 I have feed the fish corn, dog food, and bread.
 I was concerned that I had finely found my match.
-Never had a fish allude me for so long.
+I'd never had a singular fish allude me for so long.
 Today I decided to chum corn again and fish both a spinning rod with a corn fly I tied using flexament and yellow chenille.
 I crept up to the pool in full camouflage and quietly pursued the tailing fish.
 Watched as it slowly edged closer to my fly.
-As it appeared to get to the right spot, The rippling suddenly stopped, and I set the hook.
-The big fish heaved it's fat body and plowed away at speed.
+As it appeared to get to the right spot, The rippling of its tail suddenly stopped, and I set the hook.
+The big fish heaved its fat body and plowed away at speed.
 I slowly eased it in.
 A two and a half foot carp on 3x tippet is not to be messed with or horsed in.
 After avoiding multiple obstacles that the carp could have tangled in, I glided the beast to shore.

 Saturday, September 28, 2013

-Roaring Brook is a wild brown trout management area.
+Roaring Brook is a wild trout management area.
 It is a beautiful freestone stream, with many deep plunge-pools and log runs of pocket water.
 I spent a recent morning hunting for some of the streams residents.
-In the lower part of the stream I was successful only in hooking chubs.
-When I reached a part of the stream that descended a sizable elevation and changed to a prince nymph, I hooked into two brown trout.
+In the lower part of the stream I was successful only in hooking fallfish.
+When I reached a part of the stream that descended a significant elevation and changed to a prince nymph, I hooked into two brown trout.
 The first was in surprisingly hard water, the second in a plunge pool.

 There is a small mill pond that I like to fish.
 It has slab crappies, perch, pickerel, bass, and a lone carp.
-I headed over for an evenings fishing with small streamers and was not disappointed.
+I headed over for an evening's fishing with small streamers and was not disappointed.

 I decided on a whim to go out to do a spot of fly fishing in a small stream near my home.
 It is a primarily warm water fishery until it is released from several dams.
-I had an enjoyable time catching hard fighting little bluegills and green sunfish.
+I had an enjoyable time catching hard fighting little bluegills and redbreast sunfish.
 This is a nice spot when all I have to work with is a half an hour of fishing time.

 A promising pool.